nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

       NEST convention: ``ps``

-      By default, the dynamics of neuranl models are evaluated on fixed time grid that can be specified before simulation.
+      By default, the dynamics of neuronal models are evaluated on a fixed time grid that can be specified before simulation.
-      >link to kernel options

-      Precise neuron models instead calculate precise rather thatn grid-constrained spike times.
-These models are more computataionally heavy, but provide better resolution to spike times than a grid-constrained model.
+      Precise neuron models instead calculate precise rather than grid-constrained spike times.
+These models are more computationally heavy,  but provide better resolution to spike times than a grid-constrained model.
-      Spiking neuron networks are often chaotic systems such that infinitismal shift in spike time might lead to changes in the overall network dynamics.
+      Spiking neuron networks are often chaotic systems such that an infinitesimal shift in spike time might lead to changes in the overall network dynamics.

       See :ref:`our guide on precise spike timing <sim_precise_spike_times>`.